We all love stories, especially ones that give us an “inside look” into someone else’s life.

 - Be careful not to glamorize how “bad” you used to be.

-- Steer clear of vague terms such as “joyful,” “peaceful,” happy,” or “changed” unless you explain in a concrete way what you mean.
+- Steer clear of vague terms such as “joyful,” “peaceful,” happy,” or “changed.”

-- Do not use Christian jargon such as “saved,” “convicted,” “born again,” “sin,” or “repentance,” without clarification.
+- Do not use Christian jargon such as “saved,” “convicted,” “born again,” “sin,” or “repentance,” without defining what you mean by them.

 Telling Your Story

-It might seem tough the first time or two, but the more you share your story, the easier it will get.
-Most people will appreciate your willingness to talk openly about your life, and no one can argue with your personal experience.
+It might seem tough the first time or two, but the more you share your story, the easier it will become to do so.
+Most people will appreciate your willingness to talk openly about your life, and no one can argue with personal experience.

 - Rehearse your testimony until it becomes natural.
 Practice sharing it with a Christian friend or family member.